xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 1. **Portability**: I need to <u>access to everything everywhere, anytime</u>. (actually, accessing stuff from my phone and my computer would be enough, but logging to cloud.tommi.space from any device and editing something on the go would not be bad)
 1. **Privacy**: ideally, I need to have <u>in the same place</u> both private and public notes.
 1. **Compatibility**: Jekyll uses Kramdown, Zettlr uses mainly Pandoc, and it is not clear what Joplin uses: there are a ton of flavors of Markdown, and even more rendering engines.
 I want to be able to <u>make use of the same features everywhere</u>; I may just adapt to the CommonMark standard, but it lacks features which are very important to me, such as the ability to add classes to any paragraph without using HTML, which, among the ones listed before, only Kramdown has.
-1. **Conversion**: let's be honest: I can say Markdown is simple and wonderful as much as I want, but, outside the geeks circle, almost nobody knows it.
+1. **Conversion**: let’s be honest: I can say Markdown is simple and wonderful as much as I want, but, outside the geeks circle, almost nobody knows it.
 I want to be able to <u>quickly convert any of my notes</u>, mainly in `.pdf`, `.docx`, `.odt` and `.html`; I can do this with Pandoc, of course, but I want it to be <u>as painless and seamless as possible</u>.
 1. **Versatility**: from this point of view, I am very demanding.
 My aim is to come up with a method capable of including different content formats on different devices: I would love to be able to link notes I write by pen on my notebook, as well as voice notes recorded on my phone, and be able to reference them in my markdown files.
 1. **Simplicity**: if I need to share some content with somebody, or to suggest my system to a friend, it has to be <u>powerful and complete, yet simple and easy</u> to understand.
 1. **Metadata**